jlduan/fba/docs/_build/html/_sources/tutorials/phage-atac/PRJNA661457/tutorial.rst.txt

 and feature barcodes, respectively.
 The per base content of both read pairs and the distribution of matched barcode positions are summarized.
 Use ``-r1_c`` and/or ``-r2_c`` to limit the search range, and ``-cb_n``
-and/or ``-fb_n`` to set the mismatch tolerance for cell and feature barcode matching (default ``3``).
+and/or ``-fb_n`` to set the mismatch tolerance for cell and/or feature barcode matching (default ``3``).

-This library is constructed using 10x Genomics' `Chromium Single Cell ATAC Reagent Kits`_.
-The 10x Barcode, consisting of 16 base pairs, is sequenced during the i5 index read.
-When using 10x Genomics' `Cell Ranger ATAC`_, the raw 16 bp sequences may be transformed into their reverse-complement counterparts as cell barcodes in the outputs.
-In ``fba``, use ``-cb_rc`` to reverse-complement cell barcode sequences for processing.
+This library was constructed using 10x Genomics' `Chromium Single Cell ATAC Reagent Kits`_, where the 16-base pair cell barcode is sequenced during the i5 index read.
+In `Cell Ranger ATAC`_, the raw 16 bp sequences may be transformed into their reverse-complement counterparts as cell barcodes in the outputs.
+To achieve the same result in ``fba``, use ``-cb_rc`` to reverse-complement the cell barcode sequences.

+To achieve the same result in fba,

 .. _cell ranger atac: https://support.10xgenomics.com/single-cell-atac/software/pipelines/latest/algorithms/overview